simsendx/SEQUIFOX/README.md

 java -version
 ```

 If you don’t have a compatible version of Java installed, it is recommended that you install it through SDKMAN!, and that you use the latest Long-Term-Support (LTS) version of Temurin.
-See Which version of JDK should I use? for more information about different versions of Java.

 To install Java with SDKMAN:

 1. Install SDKMAN: